osmane/scoreboard/lobby.md

     *   The table creator is the only user who can delete a table.
 *   **Data Persistence:** Active table information (including the creator, list of players, and the table's current status) must be stored in a persistent Redis key-value store using `@vercel/kv`.

+**Frontend:**
+*   Implement a minimal front end following best practices
+    *   A way to create a new table
+    *   A way to join or spectate an existing table
+    *   The main screen should show available active tables

 **Backend (API):**

 *   Implement API routes under `/api/tables` for the following actions: